RichardGrac/SmartADMIN/README.md

 # SmartADMIN
-Administration of a Smart House
+Administration of a Smart House.
+Project made with Ionic 3.

 To Run it, you have to: